Package 'palaeoverse'

 plot

 logical.
 Should a plot of the latitudinal bins be generated?
+If TRUE, a plot is generated.
+Defaults to FALSE.

 Value